Analysis | What you need to know about the Republican National Convention

 Parties like to hold their conventions in swing states.
 Before the pandemic, the Democrats picked Milwaukee, hoping to win back Wisconsin after Trump flipped it red in 2016.

 As for the Republicans’ choice, no state is shaping up to be as swingy as North Carolina this fall.
-The Democrats’ nominee, Joe Biden, is leading by six points in an average of high-quality polls from June and July in the state, though strategists on both sides warn that will tighten.
+The Democrats’ nominee, Joe Biden, is leading by six points in an average of high-quality polls from June and July in the state, although strategists on both sides warn that will tighten.

-There’s a competitive Senate race that could help decide which party controls the U.S. Senate, Sen. Thom Tillis (R) versus Democratic challenger Cal Cunningham.
+There’s a competitive Senate race that could help decide which party controls that chamber: Sen. Thom Tillis (R) vs. Democratic challenger Cal Cunningham.
 Gov. Roy Cooper (D) is running for reelection, although he’s doing well in the polls against Republican challenger Lt.
 Gov. Dan Forest (R).
 Democrats are also trying to flip the state legislature there.

-There are a lot of reasons for both parties to focus on North Carolina in November, and Republicans were hoping to use this convention to launch all of that.
+There are a lot of reasons for both parties to focus on North Carolina in November, and Republicans are hoping to use this convention to launch all of that.

 What actually happens at a convention?